oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

     credentials = "Bearer" 1*SP b64token

-Clients SHOULD make authenticated requests with a bearer token using the "Authorization" request header field with the "Bearer" HTTP authorization scheme.
+Clients SHOULD make authenticated requests with a bearer token using the `Authorization` request header field with the `Bearer` HTTP authorization scheme.
 Resource servers MUST support this method.

 #### Form-Encoded Body Parameter

-When sending the access token in the HTTP request entity-body, the client adds the access token to the request-body using the "access_token" parameter.
+When sending the access token in the HTTP request entity-body, the client adds the access token to the request-body using the `access_token` parameter.
 The client MUST NOT use this method unless all of the following conditions are met:

-* The HTTP request entity-header includes the "Content-Type" header field set to "application/x-www-form-urlencoded".
+* The HTTP request entity-header includes the `Content-Type` header field set to `application/x-www-form-urlencoded`.

-* The entity-body follows the encoding requirements of the "application/x-www-form-urlencoded" content-type as defined by HTML 4.01 [W3C.REC-html401-19991224].
+* The entity-body follows the encoding requirements of the `application/x-www-form-urlencoded` content-type as defined by HTML 4.01 [W3C.REC-html401-19991224].

 * The HTTP request entity-body is single-part.